 The soil of this area is highly eroded, hardy, and mixed with rocks and stones of various shapes and sizes.
 In the flatlands between the mountains, the soil is deep with lush wetlands.

 Deosai National Park was established in 1993 to protect the survival of the Himalayan brown bear and its habitat.
 Having long been a staple food for hunters and hunters, the bear now hopes to survive in Deosai where its population has increased from only 19 in 1993 to 40 in 2005.

-In 1993, after a major contribution to Deosai’s appointment as National Park, the Himalayan Wildlife Foundation (formerly the Himalayan Wildlife Project) was established with significant international financial support.
+In 1993, after a major contribution to Deosai’s appointment as a National Park, the Himalayan Wildlife Foundation (formerly the Himalayan Wildlife Project) was established with significant international financial support.
 The Himalayan Wildlife Foundation has run two entrance checkpoints and a field research camp in Deosai for almost a decade.

 The paperwork was completed by the Himalayan Wildlife Foundation for the provision of Park management to the Northern Forest Department and the department that has been managing the park since 2006.
 Despite the pressures that existed in the 1990s, such as poaching and poaching. has declined, the brown bear is still in danger due to pressures such as an increase in the number of visitors and the use of park areas for grazing.

-Deosai Natinal Park Animals & Birds
+Deosai National Park Animals & Birds

-Deosai Plains is home to Siberian ibex, Snow Leopard, Kashmir Musk Deer, Himalayan wolf, Himalayan marmot and more than 124 species of living and migratory birds.
-Birds in the park include the Golden eagle, Lammergeier, Himalayan vulture, Laggar falcon, Peregrine falcon, Eurasian kestrel, Eurasian sparrowhawk, and Himalayan snowcock.
+Deosai Plains is home to Siberian ibex, Snow Leopard, Kashmir Musk Deer, Himalayan wolf, Himalayan marmot, and more than 124 species of living and migratory birds.
+Birds in the park include the Golden Eagle, Lammergeier, Himalayan Vulture, Laggar falcon, Peregrine falcon, Eurasian Kestrel, Eurasian Sparrowhawk, and Himalayan snowcock.